-The Department of Philosophy, University of Geneva invites applications for a position for Christian Wüthrich's new SNSF-funded project PHILOSOPHY BEYOND STANDARD PHYSICS:
+The Department of Philosophy, University of Geneva invites applications for two positions for Christian Wüthrich's new SNSF-funded project PHILOSOPHY BEYOND STANDARD PHYSICS:

-- one 4-year PhD Fellowship.
+- one 4-year Scientific Collaborator (100%), and - one 4-year PhD Fellowship.

 The project will be housed at the Geneva Symmetry Group, which is part of the Department of Philosophy of the University of Geneva (https://genevasymmetrygroup.wordpress.com/).